DavidRisch/crossing_consoles/doc/doxygen/markdown/game_player_controls.md

 Press `Y` to show every player's score, health, package loss and ping in-game.

-Press `X` to show detailed statistics for your connection.
+Press `X` to show detailed statistics of your connection.

 ### Items